 The Downsides of Curating Licensed Content

-As a result, for most content marketers focused on specific topics and niches, such as B2B marketers, who rely on specific trade publishers and blogs, licensed content is not an option.
+As a result, licensed content is not an option for most content marketers, who focus on specific topics and niches—particularly B2B marketers who rely on specific trade publishers and blogs.

-Which one is right for you?
+Which one is Right for You?

-Interested in getting started with content curation?
+Want to get started with content curation?
 Download the 5 Simple Steps to Become a Content Curation Rockstar eBook.